diefenbach/django-lfs/docs/developer/howtos/how_to_export_product_script.rst

     The registration of your function.
 This line must be called while Django is starting up.

-Plug the Export Script in
+Plug in the export script
 =========================

 Now go ``Utils / Export`` within the LFS Management Interface, create a new